dsw7/Horologion/README.md

 [2] -> Uninstall product
 >
 ```
 Type 2 then press enter.
 The install script will uninstall all relevant files and the `horolog` service.
+Note
+that this will require the user's `sudo` password.

 ## Logging
 Logging is handled by `journald`.
 The view the logs produced by `horolog`, run: